 - Ghangaria – the entire village is full of hotels and guesthouses.
 The hotels are very basic sometimes without hot water in taps, and it tends to get cold in the night.

 - Haridwar – lots of options near the railway station, river.
 Unless it is a big group, I would suggest booking the room on-the-spot after checking it.

-- Own Camping Gear – Of course, if you are one of those who loves camping then well, you can carry your own camps and stay up near by river or near by guest house.
-The nature is with you, just make sure to clean up the mess before you leave :).
+- Own Camping Gear – Of course, if you are one of those who loves camping, then well, you can carry your camps and stay up nearby river or nearby guest house.
+Nature is with you, just make sure to clean up the mess before you leave :).